Dmitry099/senior/README.md

 ### Division operator
 If we are porting our code or executing python 3.x code in python 2.x, it can be dangerous if integer division changes go unnoticed (since it doesn’t raise any error).
 It is preferred to use the floating value (like 7.0/5 or 7/5.0) to get the expected result when porting our code.

+In Python 3, / is float division

+In Python 2, / is integer division (assuming int inputs)

+In both 2 and 3, // is integer division

+(To get float division in Python 2 requires either of the operands be a float, either as 20. or float(20))

 ### `print` function
 This is the most well-known change.
 In this, the print keyword in Python 2.x is replaced by the print() function in Python 3.x.
 However, parentheses work in Python 2 if space is added after the print keyword because the interpreter evaluates it as an expression.
 ### Unicode